Wilko01/CV_Floor_Pump/README.md

 ### Code
 #### Rules Set 1 without annotation
-//All annotation is stored in the next paragraph to let the #chars be below 2048.
+All annotation is stored in the next paragraph to let the #chars be below 2048.
 It will otherwise not fit in the ESP.
 ```
 on System#Boot do
     gpio,13,0

     Let,1,[CV_Floor_Temp_In#Temperature]*100+[CV_Floor_Temp_Out#Temperature]

     7don
     7db,1
     7dn,[var#1]